André Rienzo

-André Albanez Rienzo (born July 5, 1988) is a Brazilian professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Chicago White Sox and Miami Marlins.
-Rienzo represented Brazil in the 2013 World Baseball Classic.
-He became the first Brazilian-born pitcher to start and win an MLB game.
+André Albanez Rienzo (born July 5, 1988) is a Brazilian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox and Miami Marlins.
+Rienzo represented Brazil in the 2013 World Baseball Classic, and currently serves as the pitching coach for the Brazil national baseball team as well as a pundit for baseball matches on ESPN Brasil.
+Rienzo was the first Brazilian-born pitcher to start and win an MLB game.

 Early life

 Rienzo was raised with his two older brothers by his mother in São Paulo, Brazil.
 Following his parents' divorce, Rienzo's mother decided that the best way to keep Rienzo and his brothers out of trouble was to follow the example of the large Japanese community in Brazil.
 Rienzo's mother played softball and her sons were among the few to play baseball in their area; in Brazil, both sports are niche sports primarily played by Japanese-Brazilians.
 A Cuban pitching coach and scout eventually helped Rienzo to develop his four-pitch arsenal.